Rogengell/DLS-Compulsory-Logging-Api/README.md

 #### Logging Api :goal_net:

-The Logging API receives data from "Any System", processes it using the Logging Service Component, and stores it in the Logging Database.
+The Logging API receives data from "Any System",it is than using the Logging Service Component, and stores it in the Logging Database.
 The Logging Distributor then distributes the logging data to other components in the monitoring system.Logging Distributor is to ensure that the logging data is delivered to the appropriate components where it can be used for analysis, monitoring, or other purposes.

 ![LVL3Logging](https://github.com/Rogengell/DLS-Compulsory-Logging-Api/blob/main/Diagrams/Level%203%20Components%20diagram%20-%20Logging%20API.png)